 Hadoop connection enables CloverETL to interact with the Hadoop distributed file system (HDFS), and to run MapReduce jobs on a Hadoop cluster.
 Hadoop connections can be created as both internal and external.
 See sections Creating Internal Database Connections and Creating External (Shared) Database Connections to learn how to create them.
 The definition process for Hadoop connections is very similar to other connections in CloverETL, just select Create Hadoop connection instead of Create DB connection.

 From the Hadoop connection properties, Connection Name and HDFS NameNode Host are mandatory.
 Also Libraries are almost always required.

-Specify hostname or IP address of your HDFS NameNode into the HDFS NameNode Host field.
+Specify a hostname or IP address of your HDFS NameNode into the HDFS NameNode Host field.

-If you leave HDFS NameNode Port field empty, default port number 8020 will be used.
+If you leave the HDFS NameNode Port field empty, a default port number 8020 will be used.